longkidkoolstar/Json-Editor/README.md

 # Run the server
 http-server
 ```

+**Note**: When using servers other than the included Node.js server, environment variables will not be available to the client.

 Then open your browser and navigate to `http://localhost:8000` (or whatever port your server is using).